zaixizhang/PocketGen/README.md

-This is a preliminary version of FAIR for reference.
+This is a preliminary version of Pocket Generation for reference.
 ## Install conda environment via conda yaml file
 ```bash
 conda env create -f fair_env.yaml